This article covers the basics of employee retention in nonprofit organizations.

 For example, let’s say you’re looking to offer more professional development opportunities for your nonprofit’s employees.
 You can consider hosting seminars or a lunch-and-learn program to help employees brush up on their fundraising-related skills.

-Allow employees to attend relevant conferences.
+4. Allow employees to attend relevant conferences.

 Conferences can be an excellent opportunity to learn more about industry trends, pick up new skills, and make connections with fellow industry professionals.
 Relevant nonprofit conferences can be found easily through web searches or on social media platforms like LinkedIn.
 If you’re worried about travel costs, you can search for virtual or hybrid conferences.

-Offer workplace giving opportunities.
+5. Offer workplace giving opportunities.

 Corporate social responsibility has become increasingly important, and workplace giving is integral to that.
 In fact, 71% of surveyed employees say it is imperative or very important to them to work at a place where the culture is supportive of giving and volunteering.
-Having programs in place that allow your employees to give back is a great way to retain employees.
-You can even decide which programs to implement based on your employees’ preferences.
+That’s why you should have programs in place that allow your employees to give back, such as:

-Ask for and incorporate employee feedback.
+6. Ask for and incorporate employee feedback.

 Employees want to feel like their voices are heard and that their opinions matter.
 Listening to them will help you improve their experience and may give you insight into issues you didn’t realize existed.
 Send out regular employee surveys and make a plan to incorporate their input.